 The BSD license used by some Eclipse projects which require dual-licensing along with the EPL.

-Use of this license by an Eclipse project is on a case-by-case basis and requires unanimous approval
+license by an Eclipse project is on a case-by-case basis and requires unanimous approval

 of the Board of Directors.